soulim/txtar/README.md

 ## Background

-I found `txtar` package while working on my Go projects and really liked the idea.
-Txtar archives helped me to package test fixtures in clean and human-friendly way.
+I found `txtar` package while working on my Go projects and liked the idea.
+Txtar archives helped me to package test fixtures in a clean and a human-friendly way.

-Recently tinkering on a Ruby project, I decided to use txtar files to packages samples of input/output data in tests.
-As there is no Ruby gem that implements the spec, I decided to make one :)
+Recently tinkering on a Ruby project, I decided to use txtar files to organize samples of input/output data in tests.
+As no Ruby gem implements the format, I decided to make one :)

 ## Txtar format spec